Negative Bank Balance: What Happens to Your Account Next?

-Sometimes transactions fail to materialize or checks bounce when you have insufficient funds.
+Sometimes transactions fail to materialize, or checks bounce when you have insufficient funds.
 In such cases, financial institutions can charge you the non-sufficient funds fee.
-For the most part, the non-sufficient funds fee and the overdraft fee are the same.
+Mostly, the non-sufficient funds fee and the overdraft fee are the same.
 There are, however, some scenarios where the bounced payment can attract more fees from the recipient.

-What Next if I Overdraw My Bank Account?
+What Happens Next if I Overdraw My Bank Account?